 Each year, TSA confiscates dozens of weapons and firearms from visitors to the Salt Lake City International Airport.
 In fact, in 2021, Salt Lake International Airport was in the top 10 airports that had the most confiscated firearms with 115.
 Under certain circumstances, a passenger may legally transport guns or firearms in their checked luggage, however, firearms, ammunition, firearm parts, and realistic replicas of firearms are prohibited in carry-on luggage.

 Firearms and ammunition may be transported in checked baggage if the passenger declares them to the airline during the check-in process.
 A handgun, for example, must be unloaded and stored in a locked, hard-sided container.

 Other encounters with law enforcement officers at the airport can involve any of the following circumstances:

 It is important after an arrest at the airport to make sure that all video of the incident is preserved including surveillance video and body-cam video worn by officers involved in the investigation.
 Your criminal defense attorney can help you obtain the release of video captured by body cameras or mounted surveillance cameras through a discovery request.

 Encounters with law enforcement officers working for federal agencies are also common at the airport.

-If you were arrested at the Salt Lake City International Airport then contact an experienced criminal defense attorney at Brown, Bradshaw & Moffat, LLP.
+If you were arrested at the Salt Lake City International Airport, contact an experienced criminal defense attorney at Brown, Bradshaw & Moffat.
 Our attorneys are experienced in helping clients living out of state after an arrest for a criminal offense in Utah.
 We represent clients living out of state with a pending criminal case being prosecuted in Salt Lake City or the surrounding areas in Utah.

 Our attorneys are also experienced in representing clients with firearm and weapon charges in both state and federal court.
 Call today to find out more about what we can do to help you.